openelb/website/content/en/docs/getting-started/configuration/configure-multiple-porter-replicas.md

      lb.kubesphere.io/v1alpha1: porter
    ```

-5. Run the following command to scale the number of porter-manager pods to the required number (change the number `2` to the actual value):
+5. Run the following command to scale the number of porter-manager Pods to the required number (change the number `2` to the actual value):

    ```bash
    kubectl scale deployment porter-manager --replicas=2 -n porter-system